FrancescoBordignon/WastebotUtils/grasping/README.md

     desired_object_importance=0.5,      # Trade-off between object and obstacle overlap [0 (obstacles) to 1 (object)].
     PCA_importance = 0.1,               # value between 0 and 1 determines how important is the alignement of the gripper wrt the PCA of an
-                                        # instance If True, favors alignment with the object’s PCA direction.
+                                        # instance (it affects at most the 50% of the score)

     depth_point=0.4,                    # Optional: Depth at grasp point (same unit as gripper size).
 If None, width/height are in pixels. f_x=500,                            # Optional: Camera intrinsics (fx) for scaling gripper size from depth. f_y=500,                            # Optional: Camera intrinsics (fy) for scaling gripper size from depth.

     angle_rad_interval=math.pi / 18,    # Angular resolution of the rotation search (smaller = finer search).
-    gripper_fingers_percentage=0.15     # Fraction of the gripper allocated to fingers vs. palm (for scoring).
+    gripper_fingers_percentage=0.15,    # Fraction of the gripper allocated to fingers vs. palm (for scoring). min_object_size=200                 #pixels of minimum spickable object size )
-)
 ```
 It returns